An up-to-date version of this and other files can be found in my Consoles project on GitHub.

 Then I really only have to press a key (it does not have to be Enter, it can be any key) and the program will end, closing the console Window.

-You can download the code of
+You can download the code for

 I hope this code is useful to you.
 If you use some of it, please credit me.
 If you modify or improve the unit, please send me the modifications.